CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 8.=[G/Z/ol/3]

-9.Ti=IX.
-RECORDS, REPORTS AND TAXES
+9.Ti=RECORDS, REPORTS AND TAXES

 9.1.Ti=Books and Records

 9.1.0.sec=The Manager will maintain all of the information required to be maintained by the Act at the Company's principal office, with copies available upon reasonable notice by any Member or its authorized representatives for any purpose reasonably related to that Member's status as a member, including as applicable:

-9.1.1.sec=a.	true and full information regarding the status of the business and financial condition of the Company;
+9.1.1.sec=true and full information regarding the status of the business and financial condition of the Company;

 9.1.2.sec=promptly after becoming available, a copy of the Company's federal, state and local income tax returns, if any, for each Fiscal Year;